Chiral anomalies and Wilson fermions: Gamma-five hermiticity

 As the gauge and Higgs fields evolve in a simulation, we can transit between these situations.
 In the process the two eigenvalues collide and move off in opposite directions on the real axis,as sketched in Fig. \ref{collide}.

 Large values of the parameter $a_3$ give rise to real modes of $D$.
-If we now cool our configuration down to classical fields, these become the topological objects commonly called ``instantons'' or ``sphalerons.''
-Indeed, these are the famous zero modes of the index theorem.
-Note that $\gamma_5$ commutes with set of all real modes.
-Thus we can simultaneously diagonalize this set with $\gamma_5$.
-The modes are then chiral with $\gamma_5|\psi\rangle = \pm |\psi\rangle $.
-The modes inherently mix left and right fields and are at the heart of chiral anomalies.
+If we now cool our configuration down to classical fields, these become the topological objects commonly called ``instantons'' or ``sphalerons,'' the famous zero modes of the index theorem.
+With real eigenvalues, we lose the orthogonality condition of Eq. \ref{conjugate}. and the combination $\psi^* \gamma_5 \psi$ need not vanish.
+Indeed this must happen in the continuum limit for a single instanton.
+In general real modes can mix right and left handed fermions.
+This is at the heart of the anomalies that break chiral symmetry.

+While real simulations do involve finite jumps in configurations, the space of gauge and higgs fields is simply connected and there do exist smooth paths between successive configurations.
+Going between different topologies must involve violating Luscher's "admissibility" condition \cite{Luscher:2000zd}, as discussed in \cite{Creutz:2010ec}.
+No assumptions are being made about the smoothness of the underlying fields.

 In our two dimensional sub-space, the role of $\gamma_5$ is played by $\sigma_3$.
 The free theory contains no terms directly involving $\gamma_5$, so this term can only be generated from fermion loops in the determinant of $D$.
 Indeed a loop that involves hoppings in all four dimensions can generate such a term.
 Ref. \cite{Creutz:2010ec} used the loops circumnavigating hyper-cubes to define a local topological susceptibility.
 See also Ref. \cite{Teper:1985rb}.
 These loops necessarily mix kinetic hoppings with hoppings involving the Wilson term.